MerosCrypto/Meros/docs/Development/PythonStyleGuide.md

 7. Try to always write pure code.
 8. Every function definition should place each argument on their own line.
-9. When splitting data over multiple lines (function call, tuple, array...), place each value on their own line
+9. When splitting data over multiple lines (function call, tuple, array...), place each value on their own line.
+10. Don't split data over multiple lines unless the line goes over 80 characters.
-10. Comment your code as needed.
+11. Comment your code as needed.
 It is better to comment too much than too little.

-11. Pass PyLint.
+12. Pass PyLint.